ffund/compe-design-project/lab2/input-output.md

 <div style="max-width:1280px"><div style="position:relative;padding-bottom:56.25%"><iframe id="kaltura_player" src="https://cdnapisec.kaltura.com/p/1674401/sp/167440100/embedIframeJs/uiconf_id/23435151/partner_id/1674401?iframeembed=true&playerId=kaltura_player&entry_id=1_sn7wyb91&flashvars[streamerType]=auto&amp;flashvars[localizationCode]=en&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;flashvars[LeadWithHLSOnFlash]=true&amp;flashvars[Kaltura.addCrossoriginToIframe]=true&amp;&wid=1_xu8h97gf" width="1280" height="720" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="Kaltura Player" style="position:absolute;top:0;left:0;width:100%;height:100%"></iframe></div></div>

+Connect your Analog Discovery 2 to your circuit as follows:

+* Put any GND pin on the Analog Discovery 2 (marked with a down arrow) into the breadboard row that is connected to GND on the Pi.
+(You'll always connect the GND pin on the Discovery 2 to the GND in the external circuit you want to measure, so that they have a **common ground**.)
+* Identify the analog Channel 1 pins on the Analog Discovery 2.
+Connect the 1+ pin to the breadboard row with the positive leg of the LED, and connect the 1- pin to the breadboard row with the negative leg of the LED.
+* Open the Waveforms application on your laptop.
+From the Welcome screen, click on the Voltmeter button.
+* Press the Run button to start measuring the voltage.
+(If you press the same button, now labeled Stop, again, it will stop measuring.
+There is also a "Single" button that will acquire a single measurement and then stop.)
+* Observe the DC voltage measurement on Channel 1.
+(Three values are calculated automatically: DC, True RMS, AC RMS.
+We are measuring a DC voltage, so we will ignore the other values.)

+---

+**Lab report**: Take a screenshot showing the Analog Discovery 2 Voltmeter display while measuring the voltage drop across the LED.
+Circle the value that shows the measured voltage drop.
+Also:

+* show which control you would use to start and stop measuring
+* show where you would find the measured value for Channel 2 inputs, if you were using Channel 2

+---

 ### Connect your Raspberry Pi

 Now, you're ready to connect your Pi's GPIO pin to your breadboard circuit.

+First, disconnect the cable that previously connected the "free" end of the current-limiting resistor to the **3.3V** pin on the Pi.

 ![Using GPIO output to blink an LED with Raspberry Pi](images/pi-led_bb.svg){ width=300px }